Lorentzian polynomials, Segre classes, and adjoint polynomials of convex polyhedral cones: Adjoint polynomials

 For example, one may consider $\cP_S$ for $S$ the set of vertices of a convex polytope embedded in a hyperplane $x_0=1$.
 It is convenient to think of polyhedral cones as a `projective' version of polytopes.

 We will denote by $V(\cP)$ a set of vectors spanning the vertex rays of $\cP$.
 Each such vector is determined up to the choice of a positive real scalar.
 We may take $V(\cP_S)$ to be a subset of $S$.

-A {\em triangulation\/} of a polyhedral cone $\cP$ of dimension $d$ is a partition of $\cP$ into a collection of $d$-dimensional simplicial cones whose vertex rays are subsets of the rays of $\cP$ and such that the intersections of any two simplicial cones are faces of both.
+A {\em triangulation\/} of a polyhedral cone $\cP$ of dimension $d$ is a collection of $d$-dimensional simplicial cones whose union is $\cP$, whose vertex rays are subsets of the rays of $\cP$ and such that the intersections of any two simplicial cones are faces of both.